10 Reasons Why You Should Learn Your Scales To Play Classic Piano Songs

 Which one do you prefer?

 Did you know that Mozart wrote twelve different variations on the main theme?
-Here's
+Here's new student Nikolaus playing all twelve variations.

 How about chords?